threefoldtech/info_grid/src/faq/faq.md

 TFT is a standard ERC-20 contract, called BEP20 on BSC.
 You will thus need to call the approved method in the TFT contract to allow Pancakeswap to transfer TFTs from your account.

 The TFT contract allows you to approve a large amount and when Pancakeswap makes the transfer, the TFT will be deducted from the transaction.
 This will not reset so you will not have to make a call to approve every swap.
 This will thus save some gas.

-For information on the solidity code of the TFT contract on BSC, read the next question.

-***

-### Where can I access the solidity code of the TFT contract on BSC?

-You can access the solidity code of the TFT contract on BSC [here](https://github.com/threefoldfoundation/tft/blob/main/solidity/contracts/tokenV0.sol).

 ***